How to disable automatic updates in Windows desktops and servers?

 - Click Deploy

-You have disabled the Automatic Updates feature using Desktop Central.
-You can also disable this feature, manually, without using Desktop Central.
+You have disabled the Automatic Updates feature using Endpoint Central (formerly Desktop Central).
+You can also disable Automatic updates manually, without using Endpoint Central.

 To disable the Automatic Updates for Windows Servers and Workstations manually, follow the steps given below:

 - Click Turn off Automatic Updates

 You have disabled the Automatic Updates feature manually.

 To disable Windows Update through Patch deployment: